JakubSzukala/PUT-labs-instructions-CI-demonstration/source/example1.rst

 At this point, supervisor will have to be involved and resolve the problem, often during precious laboratory time.

-In this small side project I tried to use DevOps (CI, in cloud documentation building, testing frameworks) tools to aid common issues occuring in documentation and laboratory instructions.
+**In this small side project I tried to use DevOps approach (CI, in cloud documentation building, testing frameworks) to make laboratory instructions more robust and error free.**
 I tried to provide simple solution that will be:

 * practical
 * will provide good results